rellab/docker-latex/README.md

-# docker_latex
+# docker-latex
-Dockerfile for LaTeX
+Docker container for LaTeX

 A sample for devcontainer.json
 ```json